ambient-innovation/django-ai-kit-auth/django-app/README.rst

 ::

     {
+        "email": <email>,
     }

-and answers with status code xxx and
+and answers with status code 200

 ::

-    {
-    }
+    {}

+This endpoint never gives back errors to not give out unnecessary information.

 Password Reset
 ==============